dineshav05/Calendar/README.md

 # Calendar
-Ekadashi 2026 The Path to Detox, Clarity, and Spiritual Bliss
+Achala Ekadashi 2026 The Path to Detox, Clarity, and Spiritual Bliss